Adelphi Genetics Forum: Crypto-eugenics

-Position on eugenics
+Contemporary position on eugenics

-The website of the Adelphi Genetics Forum currently states that "The Adelphi Genetics Forum rejects outright the theoretical basis and practice of coercive eugenics, which it regards as having no place in modern life."
+As of 2023, the website of the Adelphi Genetics Forum stated that "The Adelphi Genetics Forum rejects outright the theoretical basis and practice of coercive eugenics, which it regards as having no place in modern life."
 Furthermore, "The Adelphi Genetics Forum wishes to state clearly and unequivocally that it deplores these outmoded and discredited ideas, which should play no part in society today," but also that "Galton's contribution to modern science deserves to be recognised and acknowledged."
 Former President Veronica van Heyningen has acknowledged that "Galton was a terrible racist," but she believes it is "reasonable to honour him by giving his name to institutions" due to his significant contribution to the field of genetics.

+Finances

+In 1930, the EES received a substantial endowment from the estate of Henry Twitchin, an English-born farmer who had moved to Western Australia in 1890 and amassed substantial pastoral lease holdings, before retiring to the French Riviera.
+The EES received the residue of Twitchin's estate, which had been valued at up to £160,000 in 1921.
+The bequest made the society "financially comfortable, ensured its archives were saved and gave it an influence far beyond its small membership".